HISTORY OF THE CONTEST

 Leap hosts this spirited competition between teams of architects, designers, contractors, corporations, engineers and local elementary school students each October on Ocean Beach.
 The Sandcastle Contest is a fundraiser to support Leap's arts education programs, but admission is free to the community.
 Before the event, teams meet with students in the classroom to develop ideas based on a set theme.
 Plans are finalized, clay models are shaped, team structure and schedules are defined, and tasks are assigned, all in preparation for the big day.
 On the morning of the event, the teams and students arrive and await the whistle that signals the start of the contest.
 As soon as it sounds, four hours of intensive building begin.
 By the end of the day, the beach has transformed into a land of magical creatures and fantastical structures.
 The teamwork involved in creating these works provides an intense learning experience for both the students and the many sponsors who participate.

-Want to build a team? - Click here for more information!
+Want to build a team in 2015?
+Please use our 2014 materials for reference (will be updated in spring 2015): Click here for more information!